 Create a Formal Plan

 Before you set off telling your team members about every risk and potential attack, create a formal cybersecurity training plan.
+Just like any other large organizational change, creating a plan will help ensure that nothing is forgotten or miscommunicated.
 Work with your IT team to figure out what’s best for your organization.
+They will have plenty of suggestions and points of reference.

-The plan should not only outline how you’ll educate staff, but also what actions they should take in response to a cyberattack.
+The plan should not only outline how you’ll educate staff, but also what actions they should take in response to a real or potential cyberattack.

 - Where and to whom should they report a suspicious email?